 As much as possible, you want to avoid overspending on your little one’s clothes.
 For that reason, it’s always better to go bigger than smaller when it comes to baby clothes.
-Because babies grow so quickly, try buying the least number of clothes in bigger sizes.
+Because babies grow so quickly, try buying fewer items and buy a bit big versus buying what fits perfectly right now.
 Of course, you need to consider how often you are able to wash clothes.
 If you don’t have the time to do laundry often, you may need to buy a few more outfits.

 Try gender-neutral clothes.

-Don’t limit yourself to the endless blues and pinks.
-You’ll have more choices to choose from that are cute, durable, and won’t cost you an arm and a leg.
+Another savings tip: don’t limit yourself to the endless blues and pinks.
+Broaden your tastes, and be willing to buy your little girl something other than pink, especially as you shop the sales.
+You’ll have more choices that are cute, durable, and won’t cost you an arm and a leg.

 Consider second-hand items.